BCChangEBFE/Sdnd-Trem2-P5-MPC/README.md

 ##### The Model

+The variables used to describe the vehicle here includes x,y,psi,v,steer_angle and throttle.

 Student describes their model in detail.
 This includes the state, actuators and update equations.

 ##### Timestep Length and Elapsed Duration (N & dt)